-World oil prices fell early on June 3, despite the move by the Organization of the Petroleum Exporting Countries (OPEC+, including OPEC and Russia) to extend deep production cuts until 2025.
+World oil prices fell early on June 3, despite moves by the Organization of the Petroleum Exporting Countries Plus (OPEC+, comprising OPEC and Russia) to extend deep production cuts until 2025.

-OPEC+ is currently cutting a total of 5.86 million barrels per day, equivalent to about 5.7% of global demand, including a cut of 3.66 million barrels per day (expiring at the end of 2024) and a voluntary cut by 8 members of 2.2 million barrels per day (expiring at the end of June 2024).
+Currently, OPEC+ is cutting production by a total of 5.86 million barrels per day, equivalent to about 5.7% of global demand, including a 3.66 million barrel per day cut (which will expire at the end of 2024) and voluntary cuts by 8 members of 2.2 million barrels per day (which will expire at the end of June 2024).

-But on June 2, the group agreed to extend the 3.66 million barrels per day cut for another year, until the end of 2025.
-At the same time, it will extend the 2.2 million barrels per day cut for another three months, until the end of September 2024.
-The countries implementing the second voluntary cut are Algeria, Iraq, Kazakhstan, Kuwait, Oman, Russia, Saudi Arabia, the United Arab Emirates (UAE) and Gabon.
+But on June 2nd, the group agreed to extend the 3.66 million barrels per day production cut for another year, until the end of 2025.
+At the same time, they will extend the 2.2 million barrels per day cut for another three months, until the end of September 2024.
+The countries implementing the second round of voluntary cuts are Algeria, Iraq, Kazakhstan, Kuwait, Oman, Russia, Saudi Arabia, the United Arab Emirates (UAE), and Gabon.

-The decision comes as oil prices trade near $80 a barrel, well below the level many OPEC+ members need to balance their budgets.
-Analysts say the ongoing conflict in many places and China’s economic growth that has yet to meet expectations are the two main reasons for OPEC+ to cut production.
+The decision comes as oil prices are trading near $80 a barrel, far below the level many OPEC+ members need to balance their budgets.
+Analysts say the prolonged conflict in many places, coupled with China's economic growth still falling short of expectations, are the two main reasons for OPEC+'s production cuts.

 HUY QUOC